lex00-zz/nublar/python/flask/README.md

     nublar/terraform$ terraform destroy -var-file ../../../variables/nublar.json
     ```

-## Step 7 - do it again
+## Step 7 - do it all again, and again

-You should be able to repeat steps 4-6.
+-   Add a new endpoint to the Flask app
+-   Bump the version in setup.py
+-   Repeat steps 3-6

 # Conclusion